Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-We now estimate the resolution of the analytical least-squares ($\chi^2$) method using a large number of traces from the simulations described in section \ref{sim_set} and the two antenna models introduced in section \ref{ant_resp}.
+We now estimate the resolution of the analytical $\chi^2$ minimization method by analyzing a large number of simulated traces described in section \ref{sim_set}.
+Both the dipole and HORIZON antenna models, as introduced in section \ref{ant_resp}, have been analyzed.